 Back & Spine Surgery Specialists Serving Boston, MA & Surrounding Areas

-With surgical centers situated across the country in Tampa, Philadelphia, Oklahoma City and Scottsdale, Laser Spine Institute is here to help if you are considering spine surgery in Boston, Massachusetts or anywhere else in the U.S. or across the globe.
-You owe it to yourself to contact Laser Spine Institute to learn about minimally invasive endoscopic procedures that are available as an alternative to open spine surgery.
-Our safe and effective procedures, offered at our four regional surgical centers, are designed to alleviate many of the most common sources of prolonged, chronic neck and back pain without requiring dissection, hospitalization, and lengthy rehabilitation.
+With surgery centers situated across the country in Tampa, Philadelphia, Oklahoma City, Houston and Scottsdale, Laser Spine Institute is here to help if you are considering spine surgery in Boston, Massachusetts or anywhere else in the U.S. or across the globe.
+You owe it to yourself to contact Laser Spine Institute to learn about minimally invasive procedures that are available as an alternative to open spine surgery.
+Our more effective procedures, offered at our regional surgery centers, are designed to alleviate many of the most common sources of prolonged, chronic neck and back pain without requiring dissection, hospitalization, and lengthy rehabilitation.
 Using state-of-the-art instruments, the spine surgeons at Laser Spine Institute pinpoint the location of painful nerve compression and make the necessary adjustments quickly, thoroughly, and precisely.

 A number of degenerative spine conditions may eventually require the attention of an orthopedic surgeon, but it is important to remember that in most cases, spine surgery is considered a last resort when all other conservative treatments have failed.
 Some of the most common causes of neck and back pain include: